LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 LOGbinder can output to either the Windows Security Log, syslog, text file, or a

-custom Windows event log called LOGbinder SQL.
+custom Windows event log called LOGbinder for SQL Server.

 Based on customer feedback we may add additional output formats such as syslog,